rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ### -PrintContext
 Shows the context data sent to the LLM before the response!
-It is useful for debugging what data is being injected into the prompt.
+It's useful for debugging what is being injected into the prompt.

 ```yml
 Parameter Set: (All)